 Ever since seeing the NEMO® Bugout™ shelter at Trail Days in 2012, I’ve been wanting to get one.
 The Bugout is a tarp-based shelter with an integrated bug netting that reaches from tarp edge to the ground, creating a roomy, 4-sided no-see-um enclosure.
-When I saw it, I immediately drooled at the hammock camping possibilities1: multiple hammocks strung up in a bug-free palace.
+When I saw it, I immediately drooled at the hammock camping possibilities[1.
+Admittedly, I look at most things with hammock-colored glasses, but the Bugout jumped out as perfectly matched for hammocks.]: multiple hammocks strung up in a bug-free palace.
 The 9×9 ft (2.7×2.7 m) shelter is perfectly sized for hammocks, providing more than 12 ft (3.6 m) on the diagonal.

 |MANUFACTURER||NEMO Equipment, Inc, Dover, NH, USA|

 |YEAR OF MANUFACTURE||2012, made in China|

 |MATERIAL||Body/Rain Fly: 75D PU Polyester RipstopBug net: No-see-um netting|

 With the “floor to ceiling” bug netting, the Bugout can be pitched high enough to fit multiple hammocks, if necessary, and is very comfortable with one.
 There are stake loops along the bottom edge of the bug netting, and a few daisy chain loops along the corners allowing me to stake down the edges and allow for sloping the sides.
 It’s actually a very thoughtful design approach.